SumoLogic/sumologic-documentation/docs/search/get-started-with-search/suggested-searches/cisco-asa-parser.md

 ---
-id: suggested-searches-cisco-asa-parser
+id: cisco-asa-parser
+title: Suggested Searches for the Cisco ASA Parser
+sidebar_label: Cisco ASA Parser
 ---

-# Suggested Searches for the Cisco ASA Parser

 These suggested searches cover some of the most common scenarios for monitoring Security, Audit, and Performance issues on a Linux server.
 You can enter these queries into the Search box as a starting baseline, and then customize the queries for your system.